tpodlaski/copra/docs/installation.rst

 Stable release
 --------------

-To install Coinbase Pro Asyncronous Websocket Client, run this command in your terminal:
+`pip`_ is the preferred method to install CoPrA, as it will always install the most recent stable release.
+To install CoPrA and its dependencies, run this command in your terminal application:

 .. code-block:: console

     $ pip install copra

-This is the preferred method to install Coinbase Pro Asyncronous Websocket Client, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.